ohdns/centos7_simple_kickstart/README.md

 <br />If you use VirtualBox a bit from the command line, then you may with to update the PATH in your ~/.bash_profile<br /><br />
 </p>
 ___
-<p><b><br />Disclaimer: This repo contains scripts that are for educational purposes only.
+<p><b><br />Disclaimer: This software repository contains scripts that are for educational purposes only.
 This repo contains default passwords that must not be used anywhere beyond VirtualBox on your laptop for educational purposes only.
 DO NOT use this to deploy a production environment unless you have properly changed all defaults, changed settings to reflect that which is approved for your environment and have properly tested this in a lab and staging area that matches your live environments.
 The author of these scripts assumes no responsibility for damages to persons or property.
-Do not bridge any VM's to a network outside of localnet without first understanding the potential consequences.<br /><br /></b><br /></p>
+Do not bridge any VM's to a network outside of localnet without first understanding the potential consequences and having the appropriate personnel in your organization validate and accept the risks.<br /><br /></b><br /></p>
 ___
 <i>20160915</i>